educationnull/thejaspher.github.io/_posts/2015-11-09-centos-7-installing-ruby-rails.markdown

 ---
 layout: post
-title: "[CentOS 7] Installing Ruby on Rails"
+title: "[RHEL 7/ CentOS 7] Installing Ruby on Rails"
 date: 2015-11-09
-tags: rhel-centos ruby-on-rails
+tags: webdev linux
 ---
 I’ve been playing around with Ruby on Rails recently and have grown to appreciate the framework and the [MVC Paradigm].
 I’ve been playing around with various cloud IDEs like [Cloud9]and [Nitrous], but nothing beats a local dev server and Vim.
 I used this [Digital Ocean] tutorial as a starting point, with a few tweaks.
 I’ll be using [rbenv]to manage my Ruby installations.
 [RVM]is an alternative to this.